Key Takeaways

 Why Informed Consent Matters

 No one should ever be forced into a polygraph exam.
 Legally valid results come from willing participation, not pressure or fear.
-That’s why we never proceed without:
+That’s why we never proceed without discussing if you might refuse a polygraph if necessary.

 Final Thoughts